Austin Powers (character): Personality

 The character of Austin Powers was primarily a spoof of secret agents in 1960s spy films and spy spoof films, being influenced by Sean Connery's James Bond, Peter Sellers's Evelyn Tremble in Casino Royale (1967), Matt Helm in Dean Martin's films, James Coburn's Derek Flint in Our Man Flint (1966) and In Like Flint (1967), and Michael Caine's Harry Palmer in films such as The Ipcress File (1965) and Funeral in Berlin (1966), especially his thick horn-rimmed glasses.
 Myers was also influenced by the flamboyant dress sense of Jason King, played by Peter Wyngarde.

 The character of Austin Powers represents an archetype of 1960s Swinging London, with his advocacy for free love, his use of obscure expressions and his clothing style (including crushed velvet suits and Beatle boots).

 Development

 Myers, Matthew Sweet and Susanna Hoffs formed the faux British 1960s band Ming Tea after Myers's Saturday Night Live stint in the early 1990s.
 The band members all performed under pseudonyms with 1960s' personas.
 Myers adopted the pseudonym and character of Austin Powers.

 This group made a number of live club and television performances in character.
 Myers's then wife, Robin Ruzan, encouraged him to write a film based on Austin Powers.
 Obituaries of Simon Dee (1935–2009), the radio and BBC television presenter, stated that his "Sixties grooviness" made him the inspiration for the character.

-Heavily influenced by British pop culture growing up, Mike Myers has claimed that his British-born father was the inspiration behind Austin Powers.
+Heavily influenced by British pop culture growing up, Myers has claimed that his British-born father was the inspiration behind Austin Powers.